University of Delaware: Campus

 The campus itself is divided into four areas: Main, Laird, and South campuses, as well as the Delaware Technology Park.

 Main Campus, which has most of the academic and residential buildings, is centered on a roughly north–south axis between South College Avenue and Academy Street.
 At the center of the campus is Memorial Hall, which once divided the Women's College from Delaware College.
 North and south of Memorial Hall is a large, roughly rectangular green space known either as "The Green" or "The Mall," around which are many of the oldest buildings on campus.
 Though the buildings were constructed at various times over the course of more than a century, they follow a cohesive Georgian design aesthetic.
 The Green area is further subdivided into three areas.
 "North Central," which is north of Delaware Avenue, contains the original men's dormitories (now co-educational) of what was then Delaware College, as well as several classroom buildings north of Main Street in what had been the original Engineering departments.
 "Central," which lies between Delaware Avenue and Memorial Hall, contains many large classroom buildings and laboratories.
-"South Central," which extends from Memorial Hall to Park Place, houses the original Women's dormitories, as well as some classroom buildings and the Morris Library.
+"South Central," which extends from Memorial Hall to Park Place, houses the original women's dormitories, as well as some classroom buildings and the Morris Library.

 Laird Campus, which has several dormitories as well as a conference center, hotel, and the Christiana Towers apartment complex (currently closed), lies north of Cleveland Avenue between New London Road and North College Avenue.
 It is primarily residential.
 It is the former home to the Pencader Complex, which was demolished and replaced by three new residence halls.
-A total of four residence hall buildings have been built, three of which are named after the alumni who signed the Declaration of Independence, George Read, Thomas McKean, and James Smith, each of whow signed for Pennsylvania; the fourth residence hall is named Independence Hall.
+A total of four residence hall buildings have been built, three of which are named after the alumni who signed the Declaration of Independence, George Read, Thomas McKean, and James Smith, each of whom signed for Pennsylvania; the fourth residence hall is named Independence Hall.
 In addition, the construction of a Marriott Courtyard run by the Hospitality Business Management department expanded the campus.